THE FINAL REPORT

 Compensatory contempt is a money award for the plaintiffs when the defendants have injured the plaintiffs by violating an injunction.
 Judges use compensatory contempt when it is too late to coerce the defendants into the desired mode of conduct.
 The goal of compensatory contempt is to indemnify the plaintiffs directly for the harm the condemnors (defendants) caused by breaching the injunction.

-If complainants (plaintiffs) make a showing that respondents (defendants) have disobeyed a decree in complainant's' favor and that damages have resulted to complainants thereby, complainants are entitled as of right to an order in civil contempt imposing a compensatory fine The court has no discretion to withhold the appropriate remedial order.
+If complainants (plaintiffs) make a showing that respondents (defendants) have disobeyed a decree in complainant's' favor and that damages have resulted to complainants thereby, complainants are entitled as a right to an order in civil contempt imposing a compensatory fine The court has no discretion to withhold the appropriate remedial order.

-So what are the actual economic losses we may have suffered as a direct result of the defendants' violations of the enjoined acts? and how do we establish the extent of those losses in federal court?
+So what are the actual economic losses WCOs may have suffered as a direct result of the defendants' violations of the enjoined acts? and how do we establish the extent of those losses in federal court?
 Really good questions right?

 “If the consent of anyone who should have been joined as plaintiff cannot be obtained, he may be made a defendant, the reason thereof being stated in the complaint; and when the question is one of a common or general interest, of many persons, or when the parties are numerous, and it is impracticable to bring them all before the court, one or more may sue or defend for the benefit of all.”
 CA Code of Civil Procedure, section 382

-VIOLATIONS OF THE SHERMAN ANTITRUST AND CLAYTON ACTS
+POSSIBLE VIOLATIONS OF THE SHERMAN ANTITRUST AND CLAYTON ACTS

 We now know that the defendants have violated the permanent injunction and, as a result, may be sanctioned by the U.S. District Court in San Francisco.
 However, an additional legal question may now be considered.
 Did the defendants also violate the antitrust laws?